herrkaefer/anocus/content/posts/2017-02-20-move-jekyll-blog-to-ubuntu-vps.md

 cp hooks/post-update.sample hooks/post-receive
 ```

-> `--bare` means that our folder will have no source files, just the version control.
+&gt; `--bare` means that our folder will have no source files, just the version control.

 Edit `hooks/post-receive`: